HaoKang-Timmy/distributed_model_parallel/Readme.md

-# Difference about nn.Dataparallel and nn.distributed
+# The difference about nn.Dataparallel and nn.distributed
 ## Conclusion
 learned a lot from https://zhuanlan.zhihu.com/p/343951042
-1. `Dataparallel` uses one process and multiple threads, `distributed` uses multi process,multiple threads may cause threashing.
+1. `Dataparallel` uses one process and multiple threads, `distributed` uses multi-process, multiple threads may cause threshing.
 2. `distributed` could be used for multiple device training(like CPU and GPU)
-3. `distributed` has special comment about sparse gradient?
+3. `distributed` has a special comment about sparse gradient?
 4. `paralel_apply` is used by both
-5. communication cost is higher for DP when GPU number is more.Ring AllReduce is used,(one time reduce one bucket).
-Also parameters are separated in buckets.
+5. communication cost is higher for DP when the GPU number is more.
+Ring AllReduce is used,(one time reduce one bucket).
+Also, parameters are separated into buckets.
 6. `Dataparallel` take more cost on device[0](gather and scatter)

 ## Dataparallel